why is my push lawnmower not cutting evenly?

 There are a couple of ways to test if your crankshaft is bent.
 The easiest way is to get someone to pull the starter cord while you look at the end of the crankshaft. (remember to disconnect the sparkplug and remove the blade) If it spins in a perfect circle it is not bent.
 If it turns unevenly then your crankshaft is bent.

-If you are not 100% sure then you could try placing a pair of vice grips on the end of the crankshaft and then getting someone to slowly pull the pull start.
+If you are not 100% sure then you could try placing a pair of vice grips on the end of the crankshaft and then getting someone to pull the pull start slowly.
 This should make any unevenness even more obvious.

 If your crankshaft is bent I am sorry but there is no easy fix.
 You will need to take it to the shop.
-If the damage not to bad then they may be able to bend it back.
+If the damage is not too bad then they may be able to bend it back.
 If not, then the mower is a write-off.
-Its time to buy a new one.
+It’s time to buy a new one.

 A final couple of other reasons your mower may be cutting unevenly.